 Acknowledge Your Pain

 People often believe they aren’t allowed to feel negative emotions.
 So instead, they justify traumatic experiences or criticize themselves for feeling the way they do.
-Sometimes, they assume that they should stop dwelling on the past and just move on.
+Sometimes, they assume they should stop dwelling on the past and move on.

 Gratitude and positive thinking are helpful for healing, but invalidating your emotions only perpetuates denial.
 Instead, try to be honest with how you feel.
 Identify what happened and let yourself be with the feelings.